 Then a few more YA authors showed up.
 This is a good chunk of the YA track at RT.
 Scott Westerfeld taught me all about tonic water — I was clueless about it before, but now I know that Fever Tree is one of the delicious ones.
 This was a fun party.

-The next day I moderated the YA Thriller Panel: Welcome to the Dark Side with an incredible group of best-selling authors: Susan Ee, Brendan Reichs, Kimberly Derting, Kami Garcia, and Melissa Marr.
+The next day I moderated the YA Thriller Panel: Welcome to the Dark Side with an incredible group of best-selling authors: Susan Ee, Brendan Reichs, Kimberly Derting, and Kami Garcia.
 Becca Fitzpatrick had flight problems and Kim graciously stepped in for her.
 There was much laughter on this panel.

 Saturday is the BIG signing day at RT.
 Our YA rows were on the left.
 First in my line were three librarians/teachers who said they always look for me – but this was my first time in Texas!
 It was great meeting all the readers and fans in this four-hour signing.

-A montage someone created of authors in the YA rows, with Melissa Marr at the top.
+A montage someone created of authors in the YA rows.

 And here’s my wonderful roomie!
 You can see her upcoming YA book, EVERY LAST WORD — oh, can’t wait for it to come out on June 16th.